cyberzilla/cArchive/Readme.md

 #### Creating/Extract a ZIP Archive

-The process involves adding files one by one and then compressing the archive.
+The process involves adding files one by one/folder and then compressing the archive.

 ```vb
 Private Sub CreateZip()